Sandeep96Shah/chatting-FE/README.md

 ## Functionality for the users:-
 * Can signup and signin.
-* Can search user and make friendship.
+* Can search user and make friends.
 * Can select a friend to chat.
 * Can send emojis